Raxa/ctakes/README.md

 a.
 Import the project.
 b.
 Make sure you have maven eclipse plugin and web development environment installed on your eclipse installation.
-(Refer this to install the web development environment)
 c.
 Next First Right click on the project and run as maven install.
 This will download all the libraries required to run the project.
 This operation may take some time depending upon internet connection.
 d.
 Second Right click on the project and select run on server.
 This will prompt you to select which server you wish to run the project on.
 Please select Apache Tomcat.
 This will start the project on the server.
 e.
 Use POSTMAN (Google Chrome app) to test working.
 The url is http://localhost:8080/ctakes/rest/ctakes/hello?text=FirstPrescription&language=language